Kotlin/kotlinx-kover/README.md

     }

     verify {
-        onCheck.set(true) // true to run koverVerify task during the execution of the check task (if it exists) of the current project rule { // add verification rule
+        onCheck.set(true) // set to true to run koverVerify task during the execution of the check task (if it exists) of the current project rule { // add verification rule
-            isEnabled = true // false to disable rule checking name = null // custom name for the rule target = kotlinx.kover.api.VerificationTarget.ALL // specify by which entity the code for separate coverage evaluation will be grouped
+            isEnabled = true // set to false to disable rule checking name = null // custom name for the rule target = kotlinx.kover.api.VerificationTarget.ALL // specify by which entity the code for separate coverage evaluation will be grouped